-The Technology is added to the list of available options in the 'Profile' field of the Default Tools toolbar, so that you can apply the interface profiles of the MDG Technology
+• The Technology is added to the list of available options in the 'Profile' field of the Default Tools toolbar, so that you can apply the interface profiles of the

-At least one set of Toolbox pages for the MDG Technology is automatically added to the Diagram Toolbox; you can access the added Toolbox pages through the 'Find Toolbox Item' dialog Any MDG Technology-specific diagram templates are added to the 'New Diagram' dialog for selection; when selected, these display the diagram-specific Toolbox pages Clear the checkbox against a Technology to make it unavailable to the project users.
+MDG Technology At least one set of Toolbox pages for the MDG Technology is automatically added to the Diagram Toolbox; you can access the added Toolbox pages through the 'Find Toolbox Item' dialog Any MDG Technology-specific diagram templates are added to the 'New Diagram' dialog for selection; when selected, these display the diagram-specific Toolbox pages Clear the checkbox against a Technology to make it unavailable to the project. to make it unavailable to the project users.
 If you disable an MDG Technology that was in use, its Toolbox pages, diagram types and quick-links are omitted from the Diagram Toolbox, Default Tools toolbar, diagrams and 'New Diagram' dialog in the user interface.
 All Click on this button to select the 'Enabled' checkbox of every Technology listed on the dialog.
 None Click on this button to clear the 'Enabled' checkbox of every Technology listed on the dialog.
-If you click on this button, scroll to the top of the list and select the 'Basic UML
+If you click on this button, scroll to the top of the list and select the 'Basic UML 2 Technology' and 'Core Extensions' checkboxes to re-enable the 'UML' and 'Extended' Toolbox pages and diagram types.

+Set Active

-2 Technology' and 'Core Extensions' checkboxes to re-enable the 'UML' and 'Extended' Toolbox pages and diagram types.
-Set Active Setting a Technology to Active makes that Technology your default interface to Enterprise Architect, and can: Override various Toolbox pages (including those from other Technologies) with pages specific to the active Technology Redefine a stereotype in another profile, adding new tags and removing or modifying existing tags, while the stereotype behaves in all other ways as if it is the original stereotype If your preferred Technology does not use overrides and redefinitions, it is not necessary to set it to Active.
+Setting a Technology to Active makes that Technology your default interface to Enterprise Architect, and can:

+- Override various Toolbox pages (including those from other Technologies) with pages specific to the active Technology - Redefine a stereotype in another profile, adding new tags and removing or modifying existing tags, while the stereotype behaves in all other ways as if it is the original stereotype

+If your preferred Technology does not use overrides and redefinitions, it is not necessary to set it to Active.

 Select and highlight your preferred Technology, then click on the Set Active button.
 This displays an asterisk against the Technology name in the 'Technology' panel, and selects the Technology in the 'Profile' field of the Default Tools toolbar.
 If the MDG Technology has not yet been enabled, this button also enables it.

 Advanced Click on this button to add MDG Technologies in folders and websites remote from Enterprise Architect.
 Remove (Enabled only for Technologies imported directly into the model.)
-Click on this button to remove the selected Technology from the list, from the Resources window and from the model.
+Click on this button to remove the selected Technology from the list, from the 'Resources' tab of the Browser window and from the model.
 OK Click on this button to close the dialog, save your changes and put them into effect.
 Cancel Click on this button to close the dialog and abort the changes you have made.

-- If you change the 'Enabled' setting of an MDG Technology, or if you change the list of external paths, click on the OK button to reload all enabled technologies; you do not need to restart Enterprise Architect for the changes to take effect - To work exclusively in a selected MDG Technology, or a small number of Technologies, you can enable just those Technologies (and perhaps set one of them to Active) and then deselect the 'Basic UML 2 Technology' checkbox (and, if necessary, the 'Core Extensions' checkbox)
+• If you change the 'Enabled' setting of an MDG Technology, or if you change the list of external paths, click on the OK button to reload all enabled technologies; you do not need to restart Enterprise Architect for the changes to take effect

+- To work exclusively in a selected MDG Technology, or a small number of Technologies, you can enable just those Technologies (and perhaps set one of them to Active) and then deselect the 'Basic UML 2 Technology' checkbox (and, if necessary, the 'Core Extensions' checkbox) - For updates on a Profile where new Tagged Values have been added and the stereotype name is consistent, then these new or altered Tagged Values can be synchronized; for more details see the Synchronize Tagged Values and Constraints Help topic